some-ip-com/open-someip-spec/src/someip-sd.rst

 * It is not allowed to send initial values of events upon subscriptions (pure event and not field).
 * The event messages of field notifiers shall be sent on subscriptions (field and not pure event).
-* If a subscription was already valid and is just updated by a Subscribe Eventgroup entry, no initial events shall be sent.
+* If a subscription was already valid and is updated by a Subscribe Eventgroup entry, no initial events shall be sent.
 * Receiving Stop Subscribe / Subscribe combinations trigger initial events of field notifiers.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_1167
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+If a client subscribes to different eventgroups of the same Service Instance that all include the same field in different SOME/IP-SD messages, the Server shall send out the initial events for this field for every subscription separately.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_1166
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+If a client subscribes to different eventgroups of the same Service Instance that all include the same field in the same SOME/IP-SD message, the Server may choose to not send out the initial event for this field more than once.

+Note: This means the Server can optimize by sending the initial events only once, if supported by its architecture.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_625